What is Articulation?

 Articulation Resources for Faculty

-- C-ID: The C-ID site contains information on California's Course Identification Numbering System (C-ID) and the Transfer Model Curricula (TMCs), which form the basis of the Associate Degrees for Transfer.
+C-ID: The C-ID site contains information on California's Course Identification Numbering System (C-ID).
+These are the course numbers referenced in the Transfer Model Curricula (TMCs), which form the basis of the Associate Degrees for Transfer (ADTs).